Why is my RV battery not charging? Problems & Solutions

 Common signs of possible battery problems

-Different battery chemistries have different voltage values.
+Different battery chemistries have different voltage ratings.
 For example, lithium-ion batteries reach 14.1 volts DC, while lithium iron phosphate batteries peak at 14.6 volts DC.
 These voltage differences help modern RV converters/chargers identify the type of battery being used.

 Signs that your battery is not working properly: